orb-lang/qor/doc/md/core/table.md

 an instance table, which may have circular references and member instances, but want to retain the same metatable for each table cloned\.

-metatables are often used as a poor man's type signature, and this function will not break that contract\.
+Metatables are often used as a poor man's type signature, and this function will not break that contract\.

 ```lua